Massage Therapy Experience

 Why did I pursue doula training?

 I have always been interested in providing support to women throughout pregnancy through massage therapy; however, after this experience I decided that I would like to take this one step further and provide birth support.
 The miracle of birth is an incredible one.
-I am honoured to be a part of this amazing experience with each expectant mother who chooses to have me there.
+I have been honoured to be a part of this amazing experience for many expectant mothers and their birth partners.

 In June 2008, I completed my DONA International training to become a birth and postpartum doula.
 These workshops were incredible!
-I learned a vast amount of information that I hope to be able to share with any expectant parents who choose to have me as their doula.
+I learned a vast amount of information that I was able to share with expectant parents who chose to have me as their doula.
 I felt very well prepared to handle the pressures during labour and delivery.
 I have thoroughly enjoyed the miraculous birth experiences I have had the honour of being a part of.